mosaicml/examples/examples/end-to-end-examples/support_chatbot/README.md

 We will make use of the MosaicML integration in LangChain for [LLMs](https://github.com/hwchase17/langchain/blob/master/langchain/llms/mosaicml.py) and [embeddings](https://github.com/hwchase17/langchain/blob/master/langchain/embeddings/mosaicml.py), and use the [`RetrievalQA`](https://python.langchain.com/en/latest/modules/chains/index_examples/vector_db_qa.html?highlight=retrievalqa) abstraction with the [`FAISS`](https://python.langchain.com/en/latest/modules/indexes/vectorstores/examples/faiss.html?highlight=faiss) to run the application locally.

 Upon the first run of this app, expect that it might take ~20 minutes to embed all of the data and store the vector store in `retrieval_data/vectors.pickle`.
-After the first run, unless you delete the pickle file, it will just reference the the pickle file and not re-embed.
+After the first run, unless you delete the pickle file, it will just reference the pickle file and not re-embed.

 Play around with the application and imagine ways you could improve it or apply a similar approach to your data!

 You can find the names of your deployments by running `mcli get deployments`.

-After running the `python` command, you should see link to your application.
+After running the `python` command, you should see a link to your application.
 It is the link after `Running on local URL:`, _not_ the url after `Launching in *reload mode* on:`.

 **Command**:
 ```bash